noahspott/ai-cavity-detector/README.md

 ### fr-05
 The system should preprocess the uploaded images to enhance image quality, reduce noise, and prepare the image for the ML model.

-*This project was created for CMPSC 445 (Fall 2023) at PSU World Campus.*

 ## Setting Up Development Environment
 1. Clone repository